SalesforceCommerceCloud/pwa-kit/README.md

 # Pushing will cause Circle to release 1.1.0-alpha.0 to NPM which we can review.
 git push

+# Open a PR to merge release branch to master

 # Now, review and make changes to the release candidate.
 At very least, you want to
 #
 #  - Review/update CHANGELOG.md files for each of the packages.